 7. This step is optional.
 Implement a trailing stop loss to avoid giving up your profit if the trend reverses while holding the position.
 As the trend progresses, move the stop loss to just below recent swing lows if you are long, or just below recent highs if you are short.
 You could also use a moving average or some other indicator as a trailing stop loss.

 Figure 4 shows the whole GBPUSD trade for the October 22, 2013 NFP release.
 In a rare event, the data was released on a Tuesday due to the US government shutdown on the Friday the data was supposed to be released.
 The trade produced about a 54 pip profit at the 4-hour time target.
-Original risk was 25 pips, but could have been trailed up, locking in a profit after the first consolidation.
+The original risk was 25 pips, but could have been trailed up, locking in a profit after the first consolidation.
 Sometimes wins will be much bigger and other times slightly smaller.

 Figure 4.
 NFP Forex Strategy in GBPUSD with Entry, Stop loss and Timed Target – 15-Minute Chart

 Below is another example from Oct.
 6, 2017.
 The timed exit produced a profit of 24 pips.
 The 2:1 or 3:1 target method worked better, capturing nearly all the downside movement after entry.
 The 2:1 target nabbed 32 pips, while the 3:1 target profited 48 pips.